julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, April 07, 2025.
+Tuesday, April 08, 2025.
 Quote of the day:

-> "There has to be evil so that good can prove its purity above it." - Buddha
+> "If Bill Gates woke up with Oprah's money, he'd jump out the window." - Chris Rock